P7uis/MediaCreationTool/README.md

 This is a vibecoded tool that is developed as a better alternative to the microsoft camera app.
 Currently there is only a basic easy mode.
-There is a plan to later extend this with a expert/advanced mode depending on browser capabilities.
+There is a plan to later extend this with a expert/advanced mode with more controls over the image and audio depending on browser capabilities.
 Developed and kinda tested with chrome browser.

+Next up on my list is changing the file encoding options to allow for more than just webm files.

 Feedback and bugfindings are very welcome as this is still in active development.